 Want a wide expanse of white-sand beach, electric blue water, and no huge crowds?
 That’s Playa San de Martin, and it’s free to visit.
 The beach is the east side of the island, opposite of the cruise piers.
 Because of that, not a ton of cruise passengers make the trip.
 Those that do are greeted with a postcard-like beach with hardly anyone on it.
 There is also a little beach bar you can go to when you want a shady place with a cold drink.

-Most people visit San Miguel (the main town) when in Cozumel but they normally just hit the shops along the waterfront.
-Go back into the town a little more and you’ll see some authentic Mexico.
+Head back into the town, and you’ll see some authentic Mexico.
 Sure, it’s not whitewashed and ready-made for tourists, but you didn’t come all the way to Mexico to hang out at Senor Frog’s the entire time, right?
 Getting off the beaten path a little bit can be a fun experience that you won’t soon forget.

 Today Cozumel is known as a tourist hotspot, but the history on the island goes way back.
-The Museo de la Isla de Cozumel tells you everything you could want to know about the island, it’s past, and the ecological area.
+The Museo de la Isla de Cozumel (Museum of Cozumel Island) tells you everything you could want to know about the island, its past, and the ecological area.
 See artifacts from ancient peoples that inhabited the land, up through present-day Cozumel.

 The Mayan people inhabited the Yucatan Peninsula for centuries.
 Today there are ruins of their towns and cities throughout the area, including on Cozumel.
 This is a great option if you’re curious about Mayan culture, but don’t want to pay for an expensive (often $100/person or more) excursion to Tulum.

 Cozumel’s booming popularity as a travel destination means an increasing number of shops offering any sort of souvenir you can imagine..

 Sure, shopping costs money… if you buy things.
 But sometimes window shopping can be just as fun.
 Cozumel has a ton of shops selling everything from fine jewelry to cigars to kitschy knick-knacks.
 Just walk up and down the main boulevard in San Miguel and duck into any of the shops that catch your eye.
 Who knows?
 You might find something you can’t live without.

-8. Enjoy a DIY Foodie tour of San Miguel
+9. Enjoy a DIY Foodie Tour of San Miguel